 …does not compete for equality with men or chafe at God’s design for male and female, but delights in and understand the importance of her calling to complement man’s role.
 (1 Tim.2:11-12, Eph.
 5:22-24)

-Those passages does not say women should complement man’s role.
+Those passages do not say women should complement man’s role.
 The first passage mentions one thing women should do (learn), and one thing “a woman” – singular – should not.
 Neither thing has anything to do with complementing men.
-The second passage mention a wife complementing a husband (not just any male) , but if that is Real Womanhood, then single women are not Real Women – they do not complement a husband.
+The second passage mentions a wife complementing a husband (not just any male), but if that is Real Womanhood, then single women are not Real Women – they do not complement a husband.

 And if a male “does not chafe at God’s design for male and female”, is he a Real Woman in that respect?

 Then there is the problem of making something a womanhood role by putting gender in it – they say real women “complement man’s role” and can say real men “complement women’s role” but that says nothing about the actual roles of the two.
 The same way, “gibalors are things that work well with nipposhers” and “nipposhers work well with gibalors” does not tell us what gibalors and nipposhers do.

 Joyful men without self-pity or complaining are Real Women.
 Get it.

 …portrays chastity, modesty and reverence in her manner, and wears the ornament of a gentle and quiet spirit, which is her true beauty.
 (1 Pet.
 3:3-4, Titus 2:4-5)

 Men have to be chaste and reverent too, and be gentle (that same Greek word is used in Mat 5:5) and quiet (that same word is used in 1 Tim 2:2).